lbTarrell/ultrasaagain/data/nlu.md

 - introduce me a playlist please
 - Give me a playlist
 - how about playlist
+- How about playlist?
+- how about music playlist

 ## intent:inform
 - The daily calories should be below [1800](targetcalories)